Bernat-BC/Ni-Chaos/README.md

 ## Requirements

-To reproduce the study, you'll need the following:
+To reproduce the study, you will need the following:

-- MATLAB 2023b
+- MATLAB R2023b (or later)
-- GAIO for matlab, see https://github.com/gaioguy/GAIO.git
+- GAIO for matlab, see https://github.com/gaioguy/GAIO.git (this is included in ``Data scripts'' when cloning this repository)

 ## Installation